-But one thing we need to take care of at this point when you tell Advanced Blending Slider to hide all the blue colors of the image, the feature will not only select the sky but also it will select the whole picture.
+But one thing we need to take care of at this point is when you tell Advanced Blending Slider to hide all the blue colors of the image, the feature will select the sky and select the whole picture.

-The feature will inspect the whole image and hide every area that has a blue color.
-Please note that other colors can also contain blue color, white and gray are this type of color that has a blue portion in them.
+The feature will inspect the whole image and hide every area with a blue color.
+Please note that other colors can also contain blue colors.
+For example, white and gray are this type of color that has a blue portion in them.

-So, if we don’t take a few steps to prevent Advanced Blending Slider to hide blue color from the whole image, the entire replacing process will not be successful.
-So, we need to work on it to prevent this thing from happening.
+So, if we don’t take a few steps to prevent Advanced Blending Slider from hiding blue color from the whole image, the entire replacing process will not be successful.
+So, we need to work on it to prevent it from happening.

 All you need to do is, make a copy of the original image.
-Layer 1 has to be active at this point.
+But, of course, layer 1 has to be active at this point.

-To duplicate the layer, press Ctrl + J in Windows and Command + J in Mac.
+Press Ctrl + J in Windows and Command + J in Mac to duplicate the layer.